Euchariaada/Drum/Drum-kit/README.md

 # Drum-Kit

-Website prview is also available at https://euchariaada.github.io/Drum-kit/
+Website preview is also available at https://euchariaada.github.io/Drum-kit/